DonDuck1/RPG-Chess-sde-program-assignment-mavel/README.md

             - Applies Stunned state to an enemy piece in its movement range
             - Stunned makes the piece unable to move, attack or do a special action for 1 turn.
             - Afterwards returns to default (healthy) state with its damage returned to normal

+    The game is won when the king piece of your opponent dies.

+The RPG mechanics out themselves in 3 stats: health, armor and damage.
+The stats for all the pieces are as follows:

+    Pawn:
+        - Health: 1
+        - Armor: 0
+        - Damage: 1
+    Rook:
+        - Health: 3
+        - Armor: 3
+        - Damage: 2
+    Bishop:
+        - Health: 3
+        - Armor: 0
+        - Damage: 2
+    Knight:
+        - Health: 3
+        - Armor: 1
+        - Damage: 3
+    Queen:
+        - Health: 4
+        - Armor: 3
+        - Damage: 6
+    King:
+        - Health: 5
+        - Armor: 2
+        - Damage: 4

 Before we go to the actual use of the program via console commands, we'll have to explain how the coordinates work in our chess app.
 Coordinate 0,0 references the bottom left square on the board.
 Coordinate 7,7 references the upper right square on the board.
 The coordinates should be: "x,y".